 10.4.
 What to do if you think an invoice is wrong.
 If you think an invoice is wrong please contact us promptly to let us know.
 You will not have to pay any interest until the dispute is resolved.
 Once the dispute is resolved we will charge you interest on correctly invoiced sums from the original due date.

-11. OUR RESPONSIBILITY FOR LOSS OR DAMAGE SUFFERED BY YOU
+11. YOUR TRADESWOMAN’S RESPONSIBILITY FOR LOSS OR DAMAGE SUFFERED BY YOU

 11.1.
-We are responsible to you for foreseeable loss and damage caused by us.
-If we fail to comply with these terms, we are responsible for loss or damage you suffer that is a foreseeable result of our breaking this contract or our failing to use reasonable care and skill, but we are not responsible for any loss or damage that is not foreseeable.
-We are also not responsible for any loss or damage which we explained would result in providing the services you required and for which you consented to.
+Your tradeswoman is responsible to you for foreseeable loss and damage she has caused.
+If she fails to comply with these terms, she is responsible for loss or damage you suffer that is a foreseeable result of her breaking this contract or failing to use reasonable care and skill, but neither she nor the Register of Tradeswomen are responsible for any loss or damage that is not foreseeable.
+Neither the tradeswoman nor the Register are responsible for any loss or damage which it was explained would result from providing the services you required and for which you consented.

 11.2.
-We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
+We (The Register of Tradeswomen and the tradeswoman) do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the services.

 11.3.
 When we are liable for damage to your property.
 If a tradeswoman causes damage while she is working on your property, she will make good any damage to your property caused by her while doing so unless (i) damage to your property is necessary to provide the services you required, e.g. the service requires the removal of floorboards or plasterwork which will either be destroyed or which she cannot replace or repair; (ii) she warned you of the foreseeable damage; and (iii) you asked her to proceed with the service despite the risk of damage and loss to your property.
 Additionally, we are not responsible for the cost of repairing any pre-existing faults or damage to your property that the tradeswoman discovers while providing the services.
 We are also not responsible for (i) damage caused by other tradespersons you hire to carry out certain works, (ii) damage or delay caused to our work as a consequence of other tradespersons’ interference with the tradeswoman’s work or her work spaces on your property.